zfsonlinux/zfs-auto-snapshot/README.md

 See [systemd timers](https://wiki.archlinux.org/index.php/Systemd/Timers).

 You can find some example `.timer` files in the `timers/` directory of this repo.
-They will be installed when you run `make systemd`.
+They will be installed when you run `make install` from the `systemd` git branch.

 If you wish to edit the timers, you will find them in the `/usr/local/lib/systemd/system/` directory.
 Save the edited timers to